hozmaster/dyndnsgd/dns/TASKLIST.md

       - [x] If update is required, update new ip value of the domain must be saved to the '@'-record in the GD service.
       - [x] If IP address has been changed, update the IP address also to the database.
       - [ ] Check if dns ip address is already updated to dns service but is not updated to local storage
-- [ ] Other
+- [ ] Todo:
   - [ ] IPv6 support.
+  - [ ] If domains are fetched, also value of the '@' should be fetched.
   - [ ] Provide plugin details data
-  - [ ] Clean codebase from deprecated code and files.
+  - [x] Clean codebase from deprecated code and files.
 Simplify folder structure.
-  - [ ] Check what is needed to show the Log view.
+  - [x] Check what is needed to show the Log view.